acmbpdc/git-guide/docs/workshop.md

 *Win a sticker for your first contribution!
 IRL and on your profile!*

+- **Step 1**
-**Step 1**: Create a fork of the [repository we setup for you to learn](https://github.com/acmbpdc/learning-open-source).
+<br>Create a fork of the [repository we setup for you to learn](https://github.com/acmbpdc/learning-open-source).

+- **Step 2**
-**Step 2**: Open the forked repository in GitHub codespaces. *If you have your own laptops you should `git clone`*.
+<br>Open the forked repository in GitHub codespaces.
 You can find your fork on your GitHub profile, repositories tab: https://github.com/{YOUR USERNAME HERE}?tab=repositories.
 Open the forked repository and press the `.` button to open in codespaces.
 Alternatively you can open a [new codespaces instance](https://github.com/codespaces/new) and select the forked repository.
+<details><summary>For local machines</summary><pre>If you have your own laptops you should `git clone` and work on the repository locally.</pre></details>

+- **Step 3**
-**Step 3:** Follow the steps given in the README, create and checkout a new branch in your clone to start working on the code you want to add.
+<br>Follow the steps given in the README, create and checkout a new branch in your clone to start working on the code you want to add.

+- **Step 4**
-**Step 4:** Make all the changes you should into that branch.
+<br>Make all the changes you should into that branch.

+- **Step 5**
-**Step 5:** Once done making changes, commit the changes.
+<br>Once done making changes, commit the changes.

+- **Step 6**
-**Step 6:** Once all the commits are made, you can now `push` the changes into your fork, in the remote.
+<br>Once all the commits are made, you can now `push` the changes into your fork, in the remote.

+- **Step 7**
-**Step 7:** You can now create a pull request from your fork, on your remote (*GitHub*), onto the actual repository.
+<br>You can now create a pull request from your fork, on your remote (*GitHub*), onto the actual repository.
 Open the fork on GitHub and click on the `Pull Requests` tab and then `New Pull Request`.
 You may also use the prompt on screen:

     - Click on `Compare & pull request`.
     - Create a pull request.
     - Once the maintainer of the repository reviews your code, they'll merge your code into their repository.

+---

 **YAY!** *You just made your first contribution!* 🎉

 This was a simple example.
 But doing it yourself prepares you to contribute to any open source project on GitHub.
 You can [explore repositories on GitHub](https://github.com/trending) and contribute to any that interest you.
-We welcome contributions to any of our open source documentation projects - [Openlib.cs](https://github.com/acmbpdc/openlib.cs), [Truffle](https://github.com/acmbpdc/Truffle)
+We welcome contributions to any of our open source documentation projects: [Openlib.cs](https://github.com/acmbpdc/openlib.cs), [Truffle](https://github.com/acmbpdc/Truffle).

+We have some helpful tips and workflows below for your reference.

 ## Git Workflow

-Find below a quick way to get started with basic git.
+A quick way to get started with basic git.

 **Step 1**: You start off by creating a git repository (`init`).